graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 Follow along or just watch - your choice!

-You don't have to code if you do not want to, you can check out the repository and `git pull` after every segment I code so you can see how it all works for you without writing code.
+You don't have to code if you do not want to, you can check out the repository and `git checkout` the step you want to see.

-TODO: check out repository
-TODO: repo will have readme with install bun, docker and other things to help user follow along
+**Repository:** [workshop-repo-url]

 We'll start with an empty directory and build:

 1. Two federated GraphQL Yoga subgraphs
-2. Production-ready gateway
+2. Production-ready gateway with Mesh composition
 3. Multi-layer security (JWT + HMAC + field-level auth)
 4. Real-time subscriptions with EDFS
 5. Full observability stack with Jaeger